Debiased Machine Learning of Aggregated Intersection Bounds and Other Causal Parameters: Introduction

 \section{Introduction}

-Economists are often interested in bounds on parameters when parameters themselves are not point-identified (\cite{Manski89,Manski90,Manski}), such as quantiles of heterogeneous treatment effects and other distributional measures beyond mean.
-Baseline or pre-treatment covariates often contain helpful information that helps tighten the bounds (\cite{ManskiPepper}) on the parameter of interest.
-However, albeit simple cases, this information is almost never used, primarily because the \textit{covariate-assisted} bounds are not available in closed form.
-This paper develops a framework of \textit{aggregated} intersection bounds, taking the form of
+Economists are often interested in bounds on parameters when parameters themselves are not point-identified \citep{Manski89,Manski90,Manski}.
+Examples include quantiles of heterogeneous treatment effects and other distributional measures beyond the mean \citep{FanPark}.
+Baseline or pre-treatment covariates often contain valuable information that can tighten these bounds \citep{ManskiPepper}.
+However, in practice, sharp bounds are rarely utilized because their estimators usually have non-standard distributions driven by noisy first-stage estimators of unknown conditional distributions.
+These challenges are not unique to partial identification and also arise in related areas, such as statistical treatment choice \citep{LuedtkeLaan, KitagawaTetenov, AtheyWager2, MbakopTabord}.

-where $X$ is a covariate vector, $T$ is an index set, and for each element $t$ of the set $T$, the function $x \rightarrow s(t,x)$ is a function of covariates.
-The paper delivers a debiased inference for $\psi_0$ that is first-order insensitive to the misclassification mistake in the identity of the binding constraint.

-The main contribution of the paper is to derive the debiased inference on the aggregated intersection bound $\psi_0$.
-The method is based on the envelope score